 The following season was to prove the strongest of his career to date as he won the UK Championship in Bournemouth before coming back from 13-7 down to defeat Matthew Stevens and win the World Championship for the first time in 2000.

 He added a second world title in 2003 with an 18-16 success against Ken Doherty to crown an outstanding season which also saw him claim the UK Championship and Masters titles, becoming only the third player ever to win each of the ‘big three’ titles during a single campaign.

 Following his outstanding 2002/3 campaign Williams enjoyed less frequent success as he dropped as low at 22nd in the world rankings over the subsequent years.
 He did however continue to add to his ranking event tally with victories at the China Open in 2006 and 2010, as well as the 2011 German Masters in Berlin.

 It would not be until the 2017/18 season however when Williams would enjoy sustained success as he added a further four ranking titles to his CV over a 12-month period.
 He captured his first title for over six years at the Northern Ireland Open in Belfast with a 9-8 victory against Yan Bingtao, before adding his second German Masters title with a 9-1 demolition of Graeme Dott in the final.

 History would be made however at the World Championship in 2018 when he defeated old rival John Higgins 18-16 in one of the highest quality finals the sport has ever seen to claim his third world title.
 At 43-years-old Williams became the second-oldest winner of the event at the Crucible Theatre and the 15 years between his second and third world titles marked the longest span between World Championship victories ever.

-Williams claimed his 22nd ranking event success at the World Open in August 2018, defeating David Gilbert 10-9 in Yushan, China.
+Williams enjoyed further ranking event success at the World Open in August 2018, defeating David Gilbert 10-9 in Yushan, China.